 Valorie Stover Quarles (1995) – Professor – BA English Education (1985) University of Central Florida; MFA Motion Picture, Television, and Recording Arts (1992) Florida State University

-Founding Chair of the Watkins Film School and over twenty years as a filmmaker and educator.
+Founding Chair of the Film School and more than 20 years as a filmmaker and educator.
 For her creative work she has received numerous festival awards as well as several production and cultural arts grants for projects and programs from the Tennessee Arts Commission, the Florida Department of Cultural Affairs and the Academy of Motion Picture, Arts and Sciences.
 Quarles has served as the President of the Nashville Film Festival (nashvillefilmfestival.org), a member of the Nashville Screenwriting Conference Advisory Board and the Film Nashville Board.

 Robert Gordon (2009) – Associate Professor — BA Film, UCLA